Ancient bronze sculpture depicting the figure of a dog, Molosser, tied to a chain by P.Lecourtier

 Description

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+By the end of the century, these styles evolved into pseudo-styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in the Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly shaped pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese “barocco” – meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can see how much the Baroque style influenced modern classical furniture, which often resembles the historical period.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads – these are common motifs in Renaissance-style furniture.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the authenticity of the product, matching the description and photos.
+The key to elite antique furniture is originality.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description with photographs.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details